m8s-lab/jetton-dex-smart-contract-ton/README.md

-# jetton-swap-dex-smart-contract
+# jetton-dex-smart-contract-ton
-this is jetton swap on smart contract of dex
+this is jetton dex on smart contract of ton

 This template comes pre-configured to kickstart your new Tact project.
 It includes the Tact compiler, TypeScript, Jest integrated with [tact-emulator](https://github.com/tact-lang/tact-emulator), and a sample demonstrating how to run tests.